-There is only a consensus as to what does not cause IBD/UC.
-Chronic stress may aggravate symptoms.
-Scientists are focusing on other possibilities.
+There is a consensus as to what does not cause IBD/UC.
+Scientists are getting closer to the likely cause.

 Diarrhea and cramps may be treated with anticholinergic drugs, loperamide (Imodium), diphenoxylate (Lomotil), or codeine.
 Anal irritation and loose stools can sometimes be improved by giving methylcellulose or psyllium preparations .
 Sulfasalazine is used in patients with mild to moderate colitis.
 Corticosteroids may be used during acute exacerbations, although long-term corticosteroid therapy does more harm than good.
 Certain immunosuppressive drugs may also be effective, including azathioprine and 6-mercaptopurine.
 Secondary infections are managed with antibiotics.